StoicaTielemans/SSH-Shifter-Thorn-fix-linux/README.md

 **Just install python-evdev and python-uinput and copy the python script shifter_uinput.py.**

+**You need to run sudo modprobe uinput to enable the uinput module.**

 **Run the script like `python3 shifter_uinput.py`**

 In the games, you just need to assign the gears to the corresponding numpad numbers, and it should work.